 But they can also be obtainable in more convenient form as a daily supplement containing green tea extract.

-Reduction of inflammation with the help of antioxidants is certainly not to be underestimated.
+The reduction of inflammation with the help of antioxidants is undoubtedly not to be underestimated.

 But most don’t realize these essential nutrients are pivotal for reducing any chance of inflammation, chronic or otherwise—and most people may not even realize that EGCG may be the best choice among these.
 Better yet, this green tea antioxidant could have therapeutic potential for inflammation in this regard.